azamsharp/azamsharp.github.io/_posts/2022-07-17-2022-swiftui-and-mvvm.md

 SwiftUI was introduced at WWDC 2019 and it completely changed how we build our apps for Apple platform.
 SwiftUI provided a declarative framework, which allowed developers to quickly and easily build user interface as compared to its predecessor UIKit or AppKit.
 Somewhere along the lines we also adopted MVVM (Model View ViewModel) design pattern as the default pattern when building SwitUI applications.
 In this post, I will cover my experience of using MVVM pattern with SwiftUI framework and how with it resulted in an anti-pattern when building SwiftUI applications.

 ## Note

 Before I begin, I want to point out that I was the biggest advocate of the MVVM design pattern.
 I have written books on SwiftUI and MVVM, I created video courses, YouTube videos and even wrote several articles explaining the benefits of using MVVM pattern for SwiftUI applications.
 If you are a developer and you jumped on the MVVM bandwagon then I was the driver.

 ## React and Flutter

-I started rock climbing few months ago.
-Some climbs need more technical skills rather than brute strength.
-During the beginning when I was stuck at a particular route, I would ask someone for the Beta.
-Beta is a fancy term for instructions on how to complete a climb.
-Once, I understand the Beta, the climbs becomes much easier.

 SwiftUI is not the first declarative framework.
 React and Flutter existed before SwiftUI.
 When implementing solutions in React or Flutter, you will rarely hear the term MVVM.
 Just like Beta in rock climbing, we can learn a great deal from more mature frameworks like React.
 React mainly uses Context API or Redux for providing data to its components (views in SwiftUI).
 Flutter uses bloc, provider and also Redux.
 Even in Apple's own documentation, they never mentioned the word MVVM or even the term View Model.
 We as a community (myself included) just thought that MVVM might be a good design pattern to use when building SwiftUI applications.
 It turns out that if you use MVVM with SwiftUI then you will constantly be fighting the SwiftUI framework.
 Let's first understand how MVVM adds an extra layer to our application.

+## View is the View Model

+Long time ago when I was working as a .NET developer, we worked on a WPF (Windows Presentation Foundation) application.
+We implemented MVVM pattern for our app, where the user interface created in XAML can perform two-way binding between the interface elements and custom view model.
+In SwiftUI, binding is available directly in the view using the ```@State``` and ```@Binding``` features.
+In other words View in SwiftUI acts as both a view and also a view model.

 ## Layers